MikeyBeez/AITools/README.md

 # AITools

-this is a new project that isn't released yet -- so don't expect too much.
+This is a new project that isn't released yet -- so don't expect too much.

-AITools is a Python project that provides utilities and tools for working with AI agents.
+AITools is a Python project that provides utilities and tools for working with AI agents, specifically using the Ollama API.
+It features a clean, easy-to-understand structure and uses modern Python libraries for efficient console-based interactions.

 ## Project Structure